Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

 - Click `Add secret` button.
 - Repeat the above steps for `DOCKERHUB_PASSWORD`.

-Some new terms were added to this job; `outputs`, `id` and `::set-output name=image-tag::$IMAGE_TAG`.
-Here's what they do:
-- outputs: this is a job level parameter that specifies the output from a job of which can be used in any job that depends on it.
-- id: this is a step level parameter that identifies an action.
-It is useful when setting the output of a step to be used by another step.
-- "::set-output name=output_name::output_value": this is used to export a step output by specifying its name and value.
-The output is imported by another step using `${{steps.step_id.outputs.output_name}}`.

 Now we know what the contents are for, here is what this job does:
 - Checkout of the repository on the develop branch.